 Croffles are meant to be enjoyed as a savory and/or sweet meal at breakfast, a snack any time of the day, or as a dessert after a big dinner.

-- Sweet: To serve the croffles as a sweet snack or dessert, add toppings like powdered sugar, yogurt, maple syrup, peanut butter, Nutella, cream cheese, or fresh fruit.
-For homemade toppings, make our chocolate ganache, powdered sugar glaze, and instant pot dulce de leche.
-Or, serve it with a cone or bowl of ice cream with hot fudge and caramel sauce.
+• Sweet: To serve the croffles as a sweet snack or dessert, add toppings like whipped cream and berries, or whipped cream and a dusting of cocoa powder or crumbled cookies (crushed oreos are perfect here).
+Powdered sugar, yogurt, maple syrup, peanut butter, Nutella, jam or cream cheese are also delicious topping ideas.
+For homemade toppings make our chocolate ganache, powdered sugar glaze, and instant pot dulce de leche.
+Or, serve it with scoop of ice cream with hot fudge and caramel sauce.

 Storage Tips + Reheating